FeaturesPricing

 Create A Thumbnail Image

-A thumbnail image is the graphic viewers will see that will make them want to click on your video.
-You will need to create a custom thumbnail before you can post your video.
+A thumbnail image is a graphic that viewers will see that will make them want to click on your video.
+You will need to create a custom thumbnail before posting your video.

 Instead of letting the video platforms pick a random moment from your video, it is best to create your thumbnail; that way, it is up to you to choose what your viewers will see first.

-If you want to create a catchy thumbnail, take a screenshot that represents the video well, add your logo, and a captivating text invisible, strong font.
+If you want to create a catchy thumbnail, use a screenshot extension to take a screenshot representing the video well, add your logo, and a captivating text invisible, strong font.

 Upload Your Video

-Now that you have finished editing your video, with different ingredients and spices, it is time to put it out for the world to see.
+Now that you have finished editing your video, it is time to put it out for the world to see...

-Make sure you go through the edited video at least twice, before uploading it.
-Have your thumbnail image ready, because it is the representation of the entire podcast.
+Make sure you go through the edited video at least twice, before uploading it... to ensure it's perfect.

 There you have it…

-Starting a video podcast in six extremely easy steps.
+Starting a video podcast in six straightforward steps.

-You know what they say, it is always the simple steps that produce the marvelous things.
+You know what they say, it is the simple steps that ultimately produce marvelous things.

-Apply these simple steps to your video podcast creation process and success awaits you.
-And also hit us up at support@bcast.fm if you have any questions that need clarifying.
-Our team of experts is always available to put you through.
+Apply these simple steps to your video podcast creation process, and success awaits you.
+Also, hit us up at support@bcast.fm if you have any questions that need clarification... we can't wait to subscribe to your video podcast!

 Thank you!
 Your submission has been received!